All Episodes

 The correct answer is the local and state officials in Florida and in Mississippi handled the situation locally as best they could at first, and they had control of it.

-Uh I I mentioned yesterday that there was a there was a great story in the Sunday Palm Beach Post about how Florida regularly had they have all their experts in all these different districts, and they regularly meet throughout the year on their hurricane plans, and they have mock drills, and they're constantly updating things, even if no hurricane has happened from the time of the last meeting to the next scheduled meeting.
+I mentioned yesterday that there was a great story in the Sunday Palm Beach Post about how Florida regularly, they have all their experts in all these different districts, and they regularly meet throughout the year on their hurricane plans, and they have mock drills, and they're constantly updating things, even if no hurricane has happened from the time of the last meeting to the next scheduled meeting.

-None of the none of the initial reaction and execution of plans involves the federal government at all.
+None of the initial reaction and execution of plans involves the federal government at all.

 You read this Palm Beach Post story, you don't even find references to the federal government in terms of the immediate execution of plans taking place in the state of Florida.